Skip to content

 Distribution metadata uv run python scripts/check_distribution.py dist wheel metadata has Python >=3.13,<3.14, MIT license expression, extras, and console scripts fix pyproject.toml or package include rules

-Dependency advisories uvx --from pip-audit pip-audit ... audit exits zero against the frozen exported requirements review the advisory and update or document the dependency decision
+Dependency advisories uv run python scripts/generate_dependency_audit_evidence.py JSON and Markdown evidence record passed, findings, tool-unavailable, or failed status against the frozen exported requirements inspect the Markdown advisory table and update or document the dependency decision

 Generated provider docs uv run python scripts/generate_provider_docs.py --check provider catalog docs match provider metadata regenerate docs, inspect provider profile changes, then rerun